-If you have a Cricut Machine, you might be wondering what all the different types of vinyl for Cricut Machine are and how to use them.
+If you have a Cricut Machine, you might be wondering what all the different types of Craft Vinyl for Cricut that you can use.

 There are many different types of vinyl for all the Cricut Machines.
 So it can get overwhelming trying to decide which vinyl to use.